slider.img slider.img

 • Acting for a defendant in an admiralty case concerning conflicting bills of lading for cargoes of approximately 506.15 MT of nickel in the form of briquettes, with a nickel content of 99.80% quality as per London Metal Exchange specifications.
 The case is ongoing.

-• Acted for the Respondent who successful resisted the appeal against the High Court’s decision in Sizer Metals Pte Ltd and Chubb Insurance Singapore Limited [2022] SGHC 51 (see Chubb Insurance Singapore Ltd v Sizer Metals Pte Ltd [2023] SGHC(A) 17).
+• Acted for the Respondent that successfully resisted the appeal against the High Court’s decision in Sizer Metals Pte Ltd and Chubb Insurance Singapore Limited [2022] SGHC 51 (see Chubb Insurance Singapore Ltd v Sizer Metals Pte Ltd [2023] SGHC(A) 17).
 This case concerned a marine cargo insurance claim by a metals trading company (who was the respondent in the appeal) against an insurance company in a dispute relating to shipments of tin ore cargo which were the subject of theft enroute from Kigali to Penang via Dar es Salaam.
 Judgment was obtained for the full claim sum.

-• Assisted the Plaintiff in a High Court dispute against a Timor-Leste insurance company over gasoil cargo valued at approximately USD 1.5 million.
+• Assisted the successful Plaintiff in a dispute against a Timor-Leste insurance company over gasoil cargo valued at approximately USD 1.5 million.
 The cargo was to be shipped from Singapore to Karabela Port, Timor-Leste.
 During the course of the voyage, the vessel carrying the cargo was hijacked by pirates in the waters off the coast of Tanjung Berakit, Indonesia.
 The action involved allegations of conspiracy and that the piracy act was staged, failure to comply with the Marine Insurance Act and lack of insurable interest.
 The Plaintiff successfully obtained judgment for the full claim amount.
-Post-Judgment, an application for pre-action discovery was interestingly made by the Plaintiff against the Defendant’s reinsurers’ brokers.
+Post-judgment, an application for pre-action discovery was interestingly made by the Plaintiff against the Defendant’s reinsurers’ brokers.

 CORPORATE PRACTICE